Dana Practice is a Path to and Expression of the Realization of Inter-Connectedness.

 A key element of Buddhist practice is giving support for the Dharma (teachings and the pursuit of Truth).
 Giving considered a privilege and a kindness and an opportunity to share in the spiritual practice and the commitment of those who devote their lives fully to the Dharma.
 Teachers who lead activities at Great Tree offer their services on a dana basis, as a gift.
 This is why we ask that you show your appreciation for their wisdom and good works at the end of each retreat or workshop by leaving a donation of any amount for the instructor.

-To make a one-time gift or set up a monthly pledge, please use the DONATE button above.
+To make a one-time gift or set up a monthly pledge, please use the DONATE button on this page.
 Thank you!

 “Kindness in words, creates confidence.
 Kindness in thought is mindfulness.
 Kindness in giving is dana."